-Bussells Bushland Cottages operates at a year-round average occupancy of 84% and with no stays fewer than 2 nights.
+Bussells Bushland Cottages operates at a year-round average occupancy of over 80% and with no stays fewer than 2 nights.
 We have a very high rating as reported by Trip Advisor and the main on-line booking engines, so we’re confident that we’re meeting the market’s expectations.
 But that’s not to say we will satisfy everyone and have to leave it to consumers to make a considered choice.

 How long should we stay?